DevExpress-Examples/asp-net-mvc-grid-custom-binding-with-sorting-paging/Readme.md

 ### Model

-Two specified delegates are implemented to populate the grid view mode with the required data.
+The specified delegates populate the grid view model with the required data.
 To bind Grid to your particular model object, modify the following code line:

 ```cs
 static IQueryable Model { get { return NorthwindDataProvider.GetCustomers(); } }